ampotos/dynStruct/todo/future_work.md

 #wrap mmap syscall and use new memory as a big block (not for structure recovering), mark block as mmap and don't try to recover struct. but if mmap by allocator don't save it:

-       For program who deal direct with mmap.
+       For program who deal directly with mmap.

 #wrap brk syscall to handle old fashion allocator: